yaoztorun/Team3_SaaS/SUMMATIVE_USER_TESTING_GUIDE.md

 1. I have the resources necessary to use Sippin (smartphone, internet).
 2. Sippin is compatible with the way I currently discover and try cocktails.
 3. In my area, there are enough cocktail bars/venues to make Sippin useful.
-4. I would be able to get help if I had difficulties using Sippin.
+4. I can easily figure out how to use Sippin's features without needing instructions.

 ---